alex-maleno/Fuzzing-Module/README.md

  - Click on the CLI button, which has ">_" in a circle.
 This will open a new command line window that is already within y our AFL++ docker container.

-## How to create Target Docker Container Old(Creating a Container to Fuzz Code)
+## How to create Target Docker Container

 1. Start the docker container for AFL++ using the Docker app on your desktop
 2. Within the command line, type: `docker ps`